brsloan/warewoolf/README.md

 ## Status

+2024-xx-xx: Changes Made:
+* Completely new MarkdownFic parsing algorithm
+* Now saves documents in MarkdownFic rather than Delta JSON files.
+Each .pup file is just a plain text markdown file using the simple MarkdownFic markdown variant.
+  * Can still open legacy files, just will silently save over old file format with new at first save.

 2024-03-16: v1.1.0.
 Changes made:
 * Download and install updates in-app through About screen
   * Only checks for updates on user request.